Last Updated On 27 May, 2020

 Shipping Manager: Shipping manager has to look after and manage daily shipping and distribution operations.
 They will be the one to ensure complete orders are shipped and delivered in a timely manner.
 A successful shipping manager is analytical, well-organized and excels in communication.Supply Chain Analyst: Supply Chain Analyst has to conduct data analysis to improve our supply chain operations.
 Their job is to increase the efficiency and reduce the costs of all the operations in an organisation.

-Logistics Analysts are in demand and the employment opportunities for them are available worldwide.
+The employment opportunities for Logistics Analysts are available worldwide.
 Some of the popular employment opportunities for logistic analyst are as follows:

 Check out the top recruiting companies for logistics analysts and other related fields here: